What is a Workplace Psychologist?

 It can be hard to wind down at the end of the day.
 It is not uncommon to find the mind overthinking and worrying excessively about workplace difficulties or jumping to conclusions.
 Individuals in this overwhelmed and anxious state often find their mind thinking up ways to get out of the role – avoiding tasks and procrastination.
 Perhaps the ‘inner-critic’ is activated – sounding a lot like the “not good enough story”.

+A workplace psychologist may be beneficial to help reduce stress and burnout.
 Excessive stress occurs when you perceive a lack of your own ability, resources and/or support to cope with the stress and demands in your life.
 This can impact on a number of other areas in life including sleep, leisure time, interpersonal relationships as well as mood, just to name a few.

 You may benefit from additional support in the following areas: